ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

 We use **training** version of Wiki-Text-2 dataset (as specified in ``--ver train``) to check our performance.
 The script above will evaluate all :term:`checkpoints` we have saved starting from :term:`checkpoint` ``0`` all the way to last :term:`checkpoint`.
 We use :term:`perplexity` as our evaluation metric.
-See :py:meth:`lmp.model.BaseModel.ppl` for :term:`perplexity` details.
+See :py:meth:`lmp.util.metric.ppl` for :term:`perplexity` details.

 Again you can use browser to see your evaluation logs by the following script: